pointguard0/aminasyan.github.io/_pages/about.md

 I am a postdoctoral fellow at [CREST-ENSAE](https://www.ensae.fr/) funded by [Labex ECODEC](https://labex-ecodec.ensae.fr/) and hosted by Prof. [Arnak Dalalyan](https://adalalyan.github.io/).

-My research interest lies broadly in the various aspects of mathematical statistics, especially high-dimensionnal statistics, robust statistics, minimax analysis, etc. My work focuses on studying both the statistical and computational complexities of some high-dimensional tasks in statistics.
+My research interests lie broadly in the intersection of high-dimensional statistics, robust statistics and nonparametric statistics.
+In particular, my work so far has focused on studying both the statistical and computational complexities of certain problems in high-dimensional statistics.

-Recently, I recieved my PhD in mathematics from [YSU](http://www.ysu.am/main/), where I was fortunate to be advised by Prof. Victor Ohanian.
-Prior to YSU I completed my bachelor studies in [HSE](https://www.hse.ru/en/) and master studies in [SkolTech](https://www.skoltech.ru/en/) graduating in 2016 and 2018, respectively.
+Previously, I recieved my PhD in mathematics from [YSU](http://www.ysu.am/main/), where I was fortunate to be advised by Prof. Victor Ohanian.
+Prior to that, I completed my bachelor studies in [HSE](https://www.hse.ru/en/) and masters studies in [SkolTech](https://www.skoltech.ru/en/) graduating in 2016 and 2018, respectively.
 I was fortunate to be advised by Prof. [Vladimir Spokoiny](https://www.wias-berlin.de/people/spokoiny/?lang=0).

 ---
 ### Publications